 ASI’s Performance Standard covers critical issues for the entire aluminium value chain including biodiversity management in mining, indigenous peoples’ rights, greenhouse gas emissions, waste management and material stewardship.
 A Chain of Custody standard is also in development, to link responsible production with responsible sourcing and support increased emphasis on sustainability in procurement practices.

 What have been the timeframes for ASI’s development?

 In 2015-2016, ASI developed and implement its new governance model as an incorporated entity.
 In 2016-2017, it carried out public consultations for both the ASI Performance Standard and Chain of Custody Standard, plus supporting documents, and developed and testes its assurance model via an online platform ‘elementAl’.
 Finally, after many years of collaborative efforts, ASI officially launched its certification program in December 2017.

-In 2018, ASI will also apply for membership of the ISEAL Alliance.
+In 2018, ASI applied for membership of the ISEAL Alliance and is on course for achieving full ISEAL membership status in 2020.
 The ISEAL Alliance is an association of leading voluntary international standard-setting and certification organisations that focus on social and environmental issues and collaborate to build good practice and international recognition for their programs.

 What are the intended impacts?

 ASI’s certification program aims to achieve these impacts: